Who Is Javier Peña?

 Peña’s law enforcement career began in 1977, when he was hired as a Deputy Sheriff by the Webb County Sheriff’s office in Laredo, Texas.
 Seven years later, the DEA hired Peña as a Special Agent for the office in Austin, Texas, where he worked for four years.

 Pablo Escobar & The Medellin Cartel

 Rich and brazen, Escobar held an iron grip on the drug trade and Colombia.
-His personal wealth was estimate to be close to $30 billion, much of it coming from the fifteen tons of cocaine he exported to the United States every week.
-At one point Escobar was making so much money that he had to spend some $2,000 a month on rubber bands to hold it in bundles.
+His personal wealth was estimated to be close to $30 billion, much of it coming from the 15 tons of cocaine he exported to the United States every week.
+At one point Escobar was making so much money it was said that he had to spend some $2,000 a month on rubber bands to hold it in bundles.

 In June 1992, Escobar escaped, setting off one of the world’s largest manhunts.
 More than 600 CNP, as well as Navy SEALs, scoured the country for him.
-Pena and Murphy were a part of the search.
+Peña and Murphy were a part of the search.
 The hunt came to conclusion on December 2, 1993, when the CNP shot Escobar dead in a middle-class neighborhood in Medellin, where he had tried to escape across rooftops.

 Over the next two decades Peña continued to work for the DEA.
 His stints included stops in Puerto Rico, Texas and Colombia again.
 In 2011, he took on the role of Special Agent in Charge of the Houston Division.
 He worked there until his retirement in January 2014.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!